 Yes, weaning.
 Whether it happens at two months or two years, it can be a really weird time.
 Maybe you feel relieved, like somebody finally gave back your freedom and your body.
 Maybe you feel guilty, like you did something wrong or didn’t try hard enough.
 Maybe you even feel a distinct loss of identity, like you aren’t sure how to be a mom without the “nursing” adjective.
 Maybe it’s a mix of all three, plus some other conflicting emotions I forgot to mention.

 My baby weaned for good last week, right at the 10 month mark.
 I still, sometimes, can’t believe it.
 I keep waiting for him to change his mind and for everything to go back to “normal.”
 My husband goes on morning auto-pilot and brings him to bed and hands him off, before stopping and thinking about it, like…Oh.
 Right.
-We’ve begun taking turns putting each boy to bed, and while I really missed regular bedtime stories with Noah, I still really, REALLY miss my nighttime routine with Ezra, my baby, my boob man.
+We’ve begun taking turns putting each boy to bed, and while I really missed regular bedtime stories with my firstborn, Noah, I still really, REALLY miss my nighttime routine with Ezra, my baby, my boob man.

 On the other hand, I don’t miss being bitten, or pinched, or slapped with a poundy little palm, or having my hair pulled.
 I like being able to wear THAT shirt or THAT dress, the ones without buttons or elastic.
 I like cocktails and another glass of wine and all the tuna sashimi I can eat.

-Weaning Noah was easier, in a way, since we never had an exclusive nursing relationship to begin with.
+Weaning Noah (my firstborn) was easier, in a way, since we never had an exclusive nursing relationship to begin with.
 Going back to work full-time was a blow that my low supply and his poor suck and flow preference could not recover from, but that’s just how it went.
 Nothing more to be done.
 I tried to nurse him one morning and he pulled off and screamed until I gave him a bottle.
 I tried upping my pumping schedule that day, produced nothing, and couldn’t even get him to latch again that night.
 The end.
 Okay.
 My mom told me I did the exact same thing at the exact same age.
 Huh.
 Moving on.

 So I was a little unprepared for the weaning this time, since it wasn’t so clear cut.
 I could, usually, convince and cajole Ezra into latching — even after a refusal earlier in the day.
 Was he done?
 No, he can’t be done.
 I better try again, keep going, keep offering.
 Turns out that I, philosophical advocate of “child-led weaning,” had absolutely no real idea what that meant in real life.
-A few things I wish I had known ahead of time:

 1) Babies DO self-wean before a year, I don’t care what anyone says, SO THERE.